arialdomartini/oh-my-git/README.md

 that arrogantly prepends the virtualenv name to the current ```PS1```, leaving you no opportunity to customise the output.

-You can solve this problem disabling the standart virtualenv prompt injection and using the callback function `omg_prompt_callback`.
+You can solve this problem disabling the standard virtualenv prompt injection and using the callback function `omg_prompt_callback`.

 Add